 Last Updated on by

-This is the second edition of Cooking RAWs series where I ask people to send me one of their unprocessed RAW photos and I would give them a few ideas how to approach the Lightroom editing in the most efficient way.
+This is the second edition of Cooking RAWs series where I ask people to send me one of their unprocessed RAW photos.
+Then, I give them a few ideas on how to approach Lightroom editing in the most efficient way.